NURS 3208-001 Care of Childbearing Families: Clinical Application

 Please check the schedule for recent updates on class dates & room assignments & possible virtual class.
 Additionally, please refer to the schedule and combined 3207/3208 course calendar posted on Canvas.

 Welcome to NURS 3208, Care of Childbearing Families: Clinical Application.
-The first day of clinical activities will be held on Thursday, January 14th for clinical and course orientation.
-Attendance for this orientation may be virtual or online and is considered MANDATORY.
-If allowed on campus, we will meet in small groups with your individual clinical faculty.
+The first day of clinical activities will be held on Thursday, January 13, 2022 for clinical and course orientation.
+Attendance for this orientation will be on campus and is considered MANDATORY.
 Please look for announcements the first week back.
-Any face to face campus class time is contingent on COVID 19 restrictions.
-Please complete the designated homework, which is posted on Canvas and submit the assignment on Canvas.
-This is your "ticket" into orientation, even if we meet virtually.
+Please complete the designated math homework, which is posted on Canvas and then bring a hardcopy to class.
+This is your "ticket" into orientation.
 Please note that you must complete the syllabus assessment to open the NURS 3208 Clinical Course.

 After the initial orientation, students will be assigned to a morning or afternoon skills lab.
 The assignments for this lab will be made after the final determination of clinical group placements.
-Students are required to attend skills lab every Monday OR Thursday for the first four weeks of the semester.
-Again, this is dependent on COVID restrictions.
-We will either meet face to face in the CSI Lab or meet virtually.
+Students are required to attend skills lab every Thursday for the first 3 weeks of the semester.
+We will meet face to face in the CSI Lab.
 Additionally, students will be assigned to varied clinical activities, such as simulation, community teaching projects, and clinics which may also occur on a Thursday throughout the semester.
 Hospital Clinical rotations will begin on the assigned designated day after completion of all required skills labs.
 Hospital rotation schedule will vary by group and designated rotation.
 Please note the clinical agencies require that you have a current CPR card and all required immunizations.
 This includes the Flu vaccine and TB testing.
 This is a mandatory requirement and you will not be allowed to attend clinical if not in compliance.
 Additionally, a minimum of a level 1 mask will be required for clinical activities.
-All students will be screened before entry into the clinical agency.
 If you have fever or feel sick, DO NOT ATTEND CLINICAL.
 For full calendar, course information and specific course details, please refer to the information posted in Canvas.
 Again, welcome to NURS 3208.
 I look forward to a wonderful semester.

 FACULTY CONTACT INFORMATION